Sweet Benin – A New Value Chain for a Better Future in Benin

 Building an industry for healthier, more prosperous livelihoods in Africa

 By building the infrastructure for an entire new value chain around cashew apple, Sweet Benin is positioning itself as a leader for change, not only for participating entrepreneurs, but for the prosperity and productivity of cashew-producing nations across Africa.
 While the current yearly harvest of African cashew apple has the potential to yield 5 million tons of juice and pulp, much of this is either unsuitable or inaccessible for proper processing.
-However, it is safe to assume that at least 50 percent of current cashew apple harvests could in fact be processed if sufficient processing plants were in place along with suitable technologies for collection and pre-processing.
-Under this conservative estimate, a potential of 2.5 million tons of fruit and juice could be produced every year.

 Many are taking notice of the work being done with cashew apples by these enterprising people.
 At a July Sweet Benin shareholders meeting, Will Rabieh from the United States Department of Agriculture, stated that if cashew apple juice was sold in the United States, he would buy it.
 He left attendees with a few words of encouragement, Sweet Benin juice is great: please keep producing!

 With a pending trademark, Sweet Benin is positioned to serve as an international standard of cashew fruit juice, and of the hopeful future that this blossoming industry could hold for cashew-producing communities around the world.
 Read more about TechnoServe’s work with cashew and its byproducts.

 Related Blog Posts